Louise Archer Elementary School: History

-The school was originally established in 1867 as Vienna Colored School, a school for African-American children.
+The school was originally established in 1867 as Vienna Colored School, It was the first school for African-American children.
+Before Louise Archer, African-Americans had to walk all the way to Washington D.C. every day.
 The school moved to its current location, then a black neighborhood, in 1939.
 Mrs. Louise Archer served as the school's principal and taught students with two other teachers.
 She taught and fed all of the students.
 In the early 1940s, the only water was from the Salisbury Spring a mile away.
 Boys had to go and fetch water, and Mrs. Archer fed the children meals she cooked on a pot-bellied stove.
 The old school building is what is now part of the northern section of the school near the cafeteria.

 In 1950 the school was renamed Louise Archer Elementary School.

 In the late 1960s, Duke Ellington and his trio played at the school, at the invitation of the band teacher at that time, Philmore Hall, who had once been Ellington's trumpet teacher.

 AAP program

-Louise Archer has a level 4 Advanced Academics Program (AAP).
+Louise Archer has a level 4 Advanced Academics Program (AAP) starting at third grade.